CONNECTING A CARING COMMUNITY WITH CAUSES THAT MATTER. IT’S WHY WE FOCUS ON BUILDING RELATIONSHIPS, GROWING SUPPORT AND CHANGING LIVES.

-Who is the PCF?
+Who is pcf?

 The PCF (Peninsula Community Foundation) is a tax-exempt public charity created by and for the people of the White Rock and South Surrey communities.
 We act as partners and advisors to those who are committed to raising funds by accepting donations and establishing long-term giving plans in the community.
 We’re volunteer-driven, community-focused and locally-based.

-What’s your main objective?
+what's your main objective?

 Are you a registered non-profit?
 Do you have a charitable organization number?